GeorgeBilias/web-dev-2/Readme.md

-VALID PREMADE USERNAMES AND PASSWORDS:
+VALID PREMADE USERNAMES AND PASSWORDS: (You can also register by selecting appropriate username and password.)

 USERNAME: user1
 PASSWORD: password1